Kuree/hgdb/docs/README.md

 ## What does hgdb do
 There are several core features offered by hgdb:
 - An infrastructure to create and query symbol table.
-- A source level debugger server.
+- A source-level debugger server.
 - A framework to interact with RTL simulators.

 hgdb cannot do: